tekartik/pubtest.dart/README.md

     pubtest

+Allow testing all tests in one or multiple packages.

-Recursively run all test in all packages found.
+By default, Recursively run all test in all packages found.
 Packages are tested simultaneously (number can be configured using the -j option) default is to test on vm platform, you can define multiple platforms in an env variable

     export PUBTEST_PLATFORMS=content-shell,vm